GotoBus

 GotoBus is a travel website headquartered in Cambridge, Massachusetts.

 The website provides travel products and services, such as inter-city bus tickets, sightseeing tours and hotel accommodations to those traveling among destinations in both North America and Europe.

 History

 The company, which operates exclusively online at GotoBus.com, was founded in 2002 by CEO and Cambridge resident Jimmy Chen.
 In 2011, TakeTours.com was introduced as a spin-off from GotoBus.

-Locations

-Since then, GotoBus has opened additional offices in Los Angeles, CA; Hangzhou, China; and Bratislava, Slovakia.